Categories

 Connect-ExchangeOnline -Credentials (Get-Credential)

-It is worth noting that you can also connect to other Office 365 services such as SharePoint Online and Skype for Business Online using different cmdlets.
+It is worth noting that you can also connect to other My Office 24/7 services such as SharePoint Online and Skype for Business Online using different cmdlets.
 For example, you can use the Connect-SPOService cmdlet to connect to SharePoint Online and the Connect-CsOnline cmdlet to connect to Skype for Business Online.

 Step 6: Manage Users and Groups